 You should not eat foods containing pentose for 24 hours before a D-xylose absorption test.
 Pentose is a sugar that is similar to D-xylose.
-Foods high in pentose include pastries, jellies, jams, and fruits.
+Foods high in pentose include:

 Your doctor may advise you to stop taking medicines such as indomethacin and aspirin prior to your test, as these can interfere with the results.

-You should not eat or drink anything except water for eight to 12 hours prior to the blood draw.
+You should not eat or drink anything except water for eight to 12 hours prior to the test.
 Children should avoid eating and drinking anything but water for four hours prior to the test.

-The test requires both a blood test and a urine sample test.
-Your doctor will ask you to drink 8 ounces of water containing 25 grams of D-xylose sugar.
-Two hours later, he or she will collect a blood sample.
-You will need to give another blood sample after another three hours.
-After eight hours you will need to give a urine sample.
+The test requires both a blood and urine sample.
+Your healthcare provider will ask you to drink 8 ounces of water containing 25 grams of D-xylose sugar.
+Two hours later, they’ll collect a blood sample.
+You’ll need to give another blood sample after another three hours.
+After eight hours, you’ll need to give a urine sample.
 The amount of urine you produce over a five-hour period will also be measured.

 The Blood Sample

-Blood will be drawn from a vein in the inside of your lower arm or the back of your hand.
-First the doctor will swab the site with antiseptic, and may then wrap an elastic band around the top of your arm to cause the vein to swell with blood.
-Your doctor will then insert a fine needle into the vein and collect a blood sample into a tube attached to the needle.
-The band is removed and gauze applied to the site to prevent any further bleeding.
+Blood will be drawn from a vein in your lower arm or the back of your hand.
+First your healthcare provider will swab the site with antiseptic, and will then wrap an elastic band around the top of your arm to cause the vein to swell with blood.
+Your healthcare provider will then insert a fine needle into the vein and collect a blood sample into a tube attached to the needle.
+The band is removed and gauze is applied to the site to prevent any further bleeding.

 The Urine Sample

-You will begin collecting your urine in the morning on the day of your test.
-Do not bother collecting the urine from when you first get up and empty your bladder.
-Start collecting with the second time you urinate.
-Make a note of the time of your second urination so the doctor will know when you began your five-hour collection.
+You’ll begin collecting your urine the morning on the day of the test.
+Don’t bother collecting the urine from when you first get up and empty your bladder.
+Start collecting urine from the second time you urinate.
+Make a note of the time of your second urination so your doctor knows when you began your five-hour collection.
 Collect all your urine over the next five hours.
-Your doctor will provide you with a large, sterile container that usually holds about 1 gallon.
-It is easiest if you urinate into a small container and add the sample to the larger container.
+Your healthcare provider will provide you with a large, sterile container that usually holds about 1 gallon.
+It’s easiest if you urinate into a small container and add the sample to the larger container.
 Be careful not to touch the inside of the container with your fingers.
-Do not get any pubic hair, stool, menstrual blood, or toilet paper in the urine sample.
+Don’t get any pubic hair, stool, menstrual blood, or toilet paper in the urine sample.
 These might contaminate the sample and skew your results.

-If your tests show you have abnormally low levels of D-xylose, this could mean you are suffering from one of the following conditions:
+Your test results go to a laboratory for analysis.
+If your tests show you have abnormally low levels of D-xylose, it could mean you have one of following conditions:

-As with any blood test, there are minimal risks of experiencing minor bruising at the needle site.
-In rare cases the vein may become swollen after blood is drawn.
+As with any blood test, there’s minimal risk of minor bruising at the needle site.
+In rare cases, the vein may become swollen after blood is drawn.
 This condition, known as phlebitis, can be treated with a warm compress several times each day.
-Ongoing bleeding could be a problem if you suffer from a bleeding disorder or if you are taking blood-thinning medication such as warfarin (Coumadin) or aspirin.
+Ongoing bleeding could be a problem if you suffer from a bleeding disorder or if you’re taking blood-thinning medication such as warfarin (Coumadin) or aspirin.

-If your doctor suspects you are suffering from a malabsorption syndrome he or she may recommend a test to examine the lining of your small intestine.
+If your doctor suspects you have malabsorption syndrome, they may recommend a test to examine the lining of your small intestine.

-If you are suffering from an intestinal parasite, the doctor will administer an additional test to determine what the parasite is and how to treat it.
+If you have an intestinal parasite, your doctor will do an additional test to see what the parasite is and how to treat it.

-If your doctor believes that you are suffering from short bowel syndrome, he or she may recommend dietary changes or prescribe medication.
+If your doctor believes you have short bowel syndrome, they’ll recommend dietary changes or prescribe medication.